F-Mata/F-Mata/README.md

 - 💬 Ask me about **JavaScript, TypeScript, Java, C, C++ or design concepts**

-- 📄 Know about my experiences [I have two years of work experience as a Full Stack developer.](I have two years of work experience as a Full Stack developer.)
+- 📄 Know about my experiences +2 years of work experience as a FullStack Developer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">